Eschatologue/CM_wiki/docs/gameplay/condition.md

 # Conditions

 Many effects impose a condition, a temporary state that alters the recipient’s capabilities.

+## Duration

+A condition lasts either for a duration specified by the effect that imposed the condition or until the condition is countered (the Prone condition is countered by standing up, for example).

+## Conditions Don’t Stack

+If multiple effects impose the same condition on you, each instance of the condition has its own duration, but the condition’s effects don’t get worse.
+Either you have a condition or you don’t.
+The Exhaustion condition is an exception; its effects get worse if you have the condition and receive it again.

+## Condition Description

 The following conditions are defined as follow:

 ### Blinded